davidkml/vc-made-simple/README.md

 -   **data integrity and assurance** by comparing every file retrieved from the repository with the cryptographic hash of the file’s contents at the time it was committed— in this way, serving as a checksum, ensuring archived data cannot be corrupted or altered without the system knowing
 -   **an intermediate staging area** where users may review and manage changes before committing them to the repository

 Vms was implemented with the goal of maintaining many of the design philosophies, structures, and features that make Git a powerful version control system while also providing a simpler interface.
 It features a reduced set of commands and options, instead focusing on the use of easy-to-understand primitives to accomplish version control tasks.
-It was also designed to abstract lower level structures like the HEAD pointer, exhibit intuitive behavior and syntax, and provide a safe, performant, and robust experience.
+It was also designed to abstract lower level structures like the HEAD pointer, exhibit intuitive behavior and syntax, and provide a safe, fast, and robust experience.

 This project was not developed to be a replacement for Git.
-At its core, it is a personal learning project started in my free time to develop a deeper understanding of the decisions and challenges underlying the design of a software system like Git.
+At its core, it is a personal learning project to develop a deeper understanding of the decisions and challenges underlying the design of a software system like Git.

-However, I still hope that the end product will somehow make version control more accessible to users of diverse background, whether it serves to be a simple alternative to some of the more complex version control systems or simply a stepping stone for learning the basics of version control.
+Nonetheless, I hope that the end product will contribute ideas for making version control more accessible to users of diverse backgrounds, whether by serving as a simple alternative to some of the more complex version control systems or a stepping stone for learning the basics of version control.

 ## Getting started